YunoHost-Apps/openproject_ynh/doc/POST_INSTALL.md

-* default user and password is admin / admin
+* Default user and password is admin / admin